The first computing devices and machines. Calculating machine

 Period of time 1946 - 1959 1960 - 1969 1970 - 1979 since 1980

-Element base (for CU, ALU) Electronic (or electric) lamps Semiconductors (transistors) integrated circuits Large integrated circuits (LSI)
+Element base (for control unit, ALU) Electronic (or electric) lamps Semiconductors (transistors) Integrated circuits Large scale integrated circuits (LSI)

-Basic input devices Remote control, punched card, punched tape input Added alphanumeric display, keyboard Alphanumeric display, keypad Color graphic display, scanner, keyboard
+Basic input devices Remote control, punched card, punched tape input Added alphanumeric display and keyboard Alphanumeric display, keyboard Color graphic display, scanner, keyboard

-Main output devices Alphanumeric printer (ATsPU), perforated tape output Graph plotter, printer
+Main output devices Alphanumeric printing device (ADP), punched tape output Plotter, printer

-External memory Magnetic tapes, drums, punched tapes, punched cards Added magnetic disk Perforated tape, magnetic disk Magnetic and optical discs
+External memory Magnetic tapes, drums, punched tapes, punched cards Added magnetic disk Punched paper tapes, magnetic disk Magnetic and optical disks

-Key decisions in software Universal programming languages, translators Batch operating systems optimizing translators Interactive operating systems, structured programming languages Software friendliness, network operating systems
+Key software solutions Universal programming languages, translators Batch operating systems that optimize translators Interactive operating systems, structured programming languages Friendly software, network operating systems

-Computer operating mode Single program Batch Time divisions Personal work and network processing
+Computer operating mode Single program Batch Time sharing Personal work and network processing

-The purpose of using a computer Scientific and technical calculations Technical and economic calculations Management and economic calculations Telecommunications, information service
+Purpose of using a computer Scientific and technical calculations Technical and economic calculations Management and economic calculations Telecommunications, information services

 Table 4